tweaselORG/ReportHAR/templates/en/complaint.typ

 I am attaching my notice to the controller{% if complaintOptions.controllerResponse !== "none" %} as well as any communication I have received from them in this matter{% endif %} to the complaint.

 On {{ analysis.date | dateFormat }}, and thus after the expiration of the voluntary grace period, I retested the app using the tweasel tools.
-The analysis was performed on version {{ analysis.app.version }} of the app, downloaded from the {{ analysis.app.store }}, running on {{ analysis.app.platform }} {{ analysis.platformVersion }}.
+The analysis was performed on version {{ analysis.app.version }} of the app, {% if analysis.app.store %}downloaded from the {{ analysis.app.store }}, {% endif %}running on {{ analysis.app.platform }} {{ analysis.platformVersion }}.
 Unfortunately, I had to find that the app still performs tracking in violation of the GDPR {% if complaintOptions.nationalEPrivacyLaw %} and {{ complaintOptions.nationalEPrivacyLaw }}{% endif %}.

 To verify that the tracking also affects me, I used the {% if analysis.app.platform === 'Android' %}the "TrackerControl" app#footnote[https://trackercontrol.org/#network-traffic-analysis]{% elif analysis.app.platform === 'iOS' %}the "App Privacy Report" feature#footnote[https://support.apple.com/en-gb/HT212958]{% endif %} on my personal {{ analysis.app.platform }} device.
 This confirmed that the app also contacts those tracking servers on my own device.#footnote[Recording a phone's network traffic requires rooting the device and making severe configuration changes.
 Doing this is not feasible or advised for devices that are in actual day-to-day use.
 That is why the tweasel project provides public infrastructure for doing such testing on devices/emulators that are only used for this purpose.
 However, logging a list of DNS hostnames contacted by an app is possible without such severe procedures {% if analysis.app.platform === 'Android' %}by installing the "TrackerControl" app{% elif analysis.app.platform === 'iOS' %}using the "App Privacy Report" feature integrated directly into iOS{% endif %}.\
 \